 A successful lawn starts with effective weed eradication.
 When it comes to getting weeds under control, there are both chemical and nontoxic methods that work effectively.
 Lawn grass grows in U.S. Department of Agriculture plant hardiness zones 1 through 11 depending on the species and variety.
-Whether you're growing new grass from seed or laying down sod, taking the time to properly remove the weeds before installing the lawn will pay off when you don't have to spend all summer on your hands and knees ejecting these uninvited guests.
+Whether you plant new grass seed or lay down sod, taking the time to properly remove the weeds before installing the lawn will pay off when you don't have to spend all summer and fall on your hands and knees ejecting these uninvited guests.

 The Smother Method: Fall

-Kill weeds naturally by smothering them with newspaper and compost in the fall.
+Kill weeds before fall seeding the lawn naturally by smothering them with newspaper and compost in the fall.
 Leave it in place through the winter, and by spring the weeds will be dead.

 Things You'll Need